-Everybody and every body is different, and so is the time it takes to recover from giving birth and shedding the weight we put on during the pregnancy.
+Everybody and every body is different, and so is the time it takes to recover from giving birth and shedding the weight we put on during the pregnancy and regaining physical strength.
 I had gained a whopping 21 kilograms/46 pounds, which meant that I added one third of my original weight to the scale.
-And while I lost most of his extra weight within the first 3 months after the birth, it is still a long journey to bring the body back to its initial, pre-preggo state.
+And while I lost most of this extra weight within the first 3 months after the birth, it was still a long journey to bring my body back to its initial, pre-preggo state.

 Disclaimer: Before starting any type of postpartum workout ask your midwife or ob-gyn if it’s safe for you to start exercising or if there are any restrictions in your case.
 They need to check if there is any diastasis recti.
 This is vitally important, otherwise any exercise you engage in is actually doing your body more harm than good, especially in the long run and sometimes many years down the road.
 Basically it is all about making sure that the two abdominal muscles are reconnected.
 Do not do any ab training before this split that’s created during pregnancy is closed.
 This can take anything between a couple of weeks or several month depending on your body – so there is no rule of thumb on how fast yours abdominal integration will happen.
 Give it the time it needs.
 Just because a friend of yours took 5 month to recover, it might be still fine for you to restart after 3 weeks.
+Likewise: just because that one girl you know starting an ambitious workout regime two weeks after her baby was born and ran a marathon half a year later, doesn’t mean that you should or could.
+Focus on yourself and what feels and is best for you, you alone.
 Again every body is different, so check what applies in your case.